madeofpendletonwool/PinePods/completed_todos.md

 0.7.9

-- [] Finish implementing long finger press - fix on iOS (close, it doesn't auto close when clicking away currently)
+- [x] Finish implementing long finger press - fix on iOS (close, it doesn't auto close when clicking away currently)
-- [] Finish making UI css adjustments
+- [x] Finish making UI css adjustments
 - [x] Fix error where refreshing on episode layout page causes panic
+- [] Issue with rss caused by new migration system
 - [] Test everything in mysql
 - [] Test everything in postgres
 - [] Test upgrades from previous in postgres